emmabastas/libxclip/README.md

 - `display` The connection to the XServer.
 - `data` Points to the data that you want to "put on the clipboard".
 - `len` The size of `data` in number of bytes.
+- `PutOptions` Can be used in future versions to pass options to `libxclip_put`.
+Right now it does nothing and you can just pass in `NULL`.

 You as the caller is responsible for freeing `data` when you no longer need it. `libxclip_put` copies `data` to memory it owns (on modern Linux: does a copy-on-write of `data`.
 [See this post](https://stackoverflow.com/questions/27161412/how-does-copy-on-write-work-in-fork)) and so you need not worry about freeing `data` before `libxclip_put` is done with it.